 If you’re not taking over the tenancy

-We’ll usually ask for 28 days’ notice in writing and a copy of the death certificate to end the tenancy.
+Once we’ve received a copy of the death certificate, a 28 day notice period will apply.
 You’ll be responsible for paying the rent during this period.
 Please arrange for any belongings to be removed from the property.

 If you want to take over the tenancy